 New York is Released!!
 It is that time of the year, new release Early Availability time.
 It’s my favorite season of the year!
 New for Developers in New York Studio - JS Beautify, Conditional Breakpoints, Context Menu updates Automated Test Framework - Mutually Exclusive Tests, Create User step, Rollback Browser Flow Designer - Complex data and scripts, Inline Scripts and Editor, Inbound Email Triggers Mobile Studio - for migrating Madrid mobile apps to the New York paradigm Those are just a few of the highlights you will find in the New York ServiceNow release.

-2019 SERVICENOW DEVELOPER SURVEY RESULTS Thank you to all who responded to the survey that we conducted from March b April.
+Thank you to all who responded to the survey that we conducted from March to April.
 We appreciate the time, feedback, and insights you provided.
 The survey results will play a vital role in continuing to shape the Developer Program and Site for not only your needs but the greater ecosystem as well.
 Below is an infographic of the results followed by a more detailed explanation of each graphic/area.
+Please share your comments and thoughts below.

 Ever since personal developer instances were introduced, the ServiceNow developer community has had a complicated relationship with them.
 We give them out for free but we don’t have infinite capacity so at points we have run out of them.
 We introduced hibernation to allow us to fit more on the same set of infrastructure.
 They do expire after 10 days of disuse, and this continues to happen.
 However We have introduced a new feature in the program.